arcuri82/testing_security_development_enterprise_systems/README.md

 Therefore, it is important to learn the fundamental concepts behind those languages/frameworks, and not just their low level technical details.

-Trying all possible languages and frameworks would be great.
+Trying and getting some experience with all the main languages and frameworks would be good.
 However, when studying
 such topics for a university degree, time is limited, and one needs to make some choices.